Snoopiam/awesome-claude-skillsss/SETUP.md

 The workflow runs hourly and will:
 - Fetch the latest skills from configured marketplaces
 - Update the README.md if changes are detected
-- Commit and push the changes automatically
+- Attempt to commit and push the changes automatically

+**Note**: If no `SKILL_UPDATE_TOKEN` is configured, the push may fail due to permission restrictions.
+In this case, you'll need to either:
+- Set up the personal access token as described above, OR
+- Configure repository settings to allow `GITHUB_TOKEN` to push to the main branch

 ### Troubleshooting

 If the workflow fails with permission errors:
-- Verify the `SKILL_UPDATE_TOKEN` secret is set correctly
+- Verify the `SKILL_UPDATE_TOKEN` secret is set correctly (if using PAT)
 - Ensure the token has the required permissions
 - Check that the token hasn't expired
+- For public repositories, you may need to adjust branch protection rules or repository settings

 ### Manual Testing